trevor-ratliff/MultiMazeGen/README.md

 Maze generation tool using multiple maze algorithms in javascript.

-Currently the only complete algorythm is a modified recursive backtracker.
+Currently the only complete algorithm is a modified recursive backtracker.

 There is a stub for a recursive division generator.